WallStFam/gas-optimization/Article.md

 | ERC721A       | 1.182.422 | 1.197.502 | 1.443.689 | 2.226.648! |
 | Merkle721     | 1.550.044 | 1.579.927 | 1.791.947 | 2.864.429! |

+Aha!
+And here's lies the interesting part:

+First conclusion: it's always better to set the optimizer on.
+Setting the optimizer off makes gas costs higher both for deploying and calling functions.
+What's really surprising is that the cost of deployment is so much higher when the optimizer is off, almost double.

+Second conclusion: the 'number of runs' biggest impact is on the cost of deployment.
+With runs set at 5000, the cost of deployment is around 20% more expensive than it is by setting runs at 1 or 200.

+Hopefully this gives you an approximate idea of what to expect from the optimizer when applying it to your code.
+But please be sure to understand that the values we presented only apply to the mint function of different variations of ERC721 and you may find different results if your contract executes completely different code.
+So be sure to test your code similarly to the way we presented to find what's the cheapest configuration for your particular case.

-If you want to test these functions yourself please refer to testOptimizer.js script in the scripts folder in the repository.
+If you want to test these functions yourself or see how we calculated these values, please refer to scripts/testOptimizer.js file in the repository.

-Change the optimizer runs parameter in hardhat.config.js to any value you want to test.
-Be sure to recompile your code after changing the amount of runs.
+You can change the optimizer runs parameter in hardhat.config.js to any value you want to test.
+You can also enable and disable the optimizer there.
+Be sure to recompile your code after making any changes.

 ## Testing